memor24/website-backend/README.md

 The JavaScript invokes the lambda funtion directly and shows the updated view count on the page.
 An application loadbalancer (AWS-ALB) will be added for additional security and will be secured further using a web application firewall (WAF).
 A Pytest code will be added into the continuous delivery in the test environment.

 ## Infrastructure as Code
-All the AWS resources are defined as Terraform code and deployed automatically.
+All the AWS resources are defined as Terraform code and deployed automatically. \
-Also the code for Lambda function is Dockerized and integrated via Jenkins to ECR.
+Also the code for Lambda function is Dockerized and integrated via Jenkins to ECR for scalability of CICD job runs.